What is Birth Trauma or Birth-related trauma?

 - Urogynaecologist

-There are many different health professionals who can assist and provide treatment in the management of birth trauma.
+There are many different health professionals who can assist and provide treatment in the management of birth-related trauma.
 It can be confusing to consider what type of doctor or specialist needs to be seen, who to speak to, and who specialises in what.
-You may find our Birth Trauma Care Guide, which outlines the types of health professionals associated with both types of birth trauma, helpful.
-Above all, be patient – healing takes time, and working together will make this journey easier for all involved.
+You may find our Birth Trauma Care Guide, which outlines the types of health professionals associated with both types of birth-related trauma, helpful.
+Above all, be patient – healing takes time and often requires a holistic approach to care.Â

 Some women have reported to us negative experiences they’ve had when seeking help.
 For example, being told that nothing is wrong with them, when they feel like something isn’t right, or they may have been mis-diagnosed, or they’ve had to go back to the hospital they experienced the trauma in to get help.
 You might need to look around, and you might need to be your own advocate, but there ARE people out there who really want to help you recover.